jasonacox/TinyLLM/monitoring/README.md

 ## Monitoring Tool

-The monitor.py script will poll local GPU and CPU information and store it in the InfluxDB for graphing in Grafana.
+The monitor.py script will poll local Nvidia GPU and host CPU information and store it in the InfluxDB for graphing in Grafana.
+The steps below will build a CUDA container that will fetch the metrics every 5 seconds.

 Dockerfile to build the container: